 Human Geography Small Grants Program

-A huge effort, in terms of labor and time, over many years, has produced both a viable new radical journal and a surplus of funds that can be used to support radical activism, research, and writing.
-So the Institute for Human Geography, publisher of Human Geography, announces its small grant program (up to $5,000 per grant) and invites applications.
-The main criteria on which proposals are examined include
+A huge effort, in terms of labor and time, over many years, has produced both a viable journal and a surplus of funds that can be used to support radical research and writing.
+The Institute for Human Geography, publisher of Human Geography, hence, announces its small grant program (up to $5,000 per grant) and invites applications.
+The main criteria on which proposals are examined include:

 - Radical potential of the work